BabkinAleksandr/e/README.md

 purely static or bloated backend generated JS;
 manually written JS scripts.

+Could be a good companion for Backend web frameworks, which does not have their own js generation, or which does have such, but less efficient and more heavy.

 ---

 But, essentially, for education purposes.
 I wonder if I'm cappable to do so.